 number to appear legitimate.

-• Know how the IRS contacts you: The IRS never demands immediate payment over
+How to Protect Yourself:- Know how the IRS contacts you: The IRS never demands immediate payment over

-• Don’t fall for threats: If someone threatens you with legal action or arrest over unpaid
+the phone.
+They will always send written communication first. - Don’t fall for threats: If someone threatens you with legal action or arrest over unpaid

 taxes, it’s likely a scam.
 Hang up and contact the IRS directly through their official

-• Avoid unconventional payment methods: The IRS will never request payment via gift
+website. - Avoid unconventional payment methods: The IRS will never request payment via gift

 cards or wire transfers.
 If you’re being asked to pay this way, it’s a scam.